About Music Series Grants

 Read More

-• The Levitt Foundation then reviews the finalists and will announce the Levitt Music Series Grant recipients in November 2025.
+• The Levitt Foundation reviewed the top 50 finalists and selected the 2026-2028 Levitt Music Series grants recipients, announced on November 18, 2025.